marco-benedetti/Mixture-M-RA/README.txt

 Written by: Marco H. Benedetti
 Last updated: October 31, 2020.

-This file describes the code provided alongside the paper "Identifying regions of inhomogeneities in spatial processes via an M-RA and mixture priors" by Marco H. Benedetti, Veronica J. Berrocal, and Naveen N. Narisetty.
+This README file describes the code provided alongside the paper "Identifying regions of inhomogeneities in spatial processes via an M-RA and mixture priors" by Marco H. Benedetti, Veronica J. Berrocal, and Naveen N. Narisetty.

 The code herein is intended to provide users with a straightforward simulation study that allows them to fit the Mixture M-RA to randomly generated spatial data.